Transversely projective structures on smooth foliations on surfaces

 \subsection{Quasi-smooth fibrations on projective threefolds}

-It seems natural to wonder whether Theorem \ref{T: fibration in Kahler is transversely projective} holds for quasi-smooth fibrations over curves on arbitrary compact Kähler manifolds.
+It seems natural to wonder whether Theorem \ref{T: fibration in Kahler is transversely projective} holds for quasi-smooth fibrations over curves on arbitrary compact K\"ahler manifolds.
 We believe that this is the case, and we could check it for quasi-smooth fibrations on projective threefolds.

 \begin{thm} Let $X$ be a projective manifold of dimension three.
 If $f : X \to B$ is a quasi-smooth fibration then the orbifold base of $f$ is good. \end{thm} \begin{proof} After applying the minimal model program (MMP) for codimension one smooth foliations on projective threefolds \cite[Theorem 1.3]{zbMATH07132579} we can assume that every fiber of $f$ is minimal, \ie does not contain a smooth curve isomorphic to $\mathbb P^1$ with self-intersection $-1$.